utsavprajapati2306/da-internship/README.md

 ✔ Arranged all visuals into a well-structured one-page layout

 This version represents the final, presentation-ready dashboard with clean formatting and improved usability.
+5. Final Dashboard Submission
+Final steps completed in this stage:

+- ✔ Reviewed the complete dashboard for consistency and clarity

+- ✔ Made final adjustments to alignment, spacing, and color formatting

+- ✔ Ensured visuals are clear, readable, and properly arranged

+- ✔ Exported the final dashboard as a PDF file

+- ✔ Published the report to Power BI Service

+- ✔ Submission includes:
+  - PBIX file
+  - PDF export
+  - Published report link (optional)

+this is how our power bi dashboard work.